-Jaguar Land Rover Automotive plc – Annual report – 31 March 2018
+Jaguar Land Rover Automotive plc – Annual report – 31 March 2022

 Inventories are valued at the lower of cost and net realisable value.
-Cost of raw materials and consumables are ascertained on a first-in, first-out basis.
+Costs of raw materials and consumables are ascertained on a first-in, first-out basis.
 Costs, including fixed and variable production overheads, are allocated to work-in-progress and finished goods, determined on a full absorption cost basis.
 Net realisable value is the estimated selling price in the ordinary course of business less estimated cost of completion and selling expenses.

 Inventories include vehicles sold subject to repurchase arrangements.
 These vehicles are carried at cost to the Group and are amortised in changes in stocks and work-in-progress to their residual values (i.e. estimated second-hand sale value) over the term of the arrangement.

-During the year, the Group recorded an inventory write-down expense of £55 million (2017: £16 million, 2016: £230 million), excluding a reversal of a write-down recorded in a previous period in relation to the Tianjin incident of £1 million (2017: £94 million, 2016: £nil).
-The write-down excluding this reversal is included in ‘Material and other cost of sales’.
+During the year, the Group recorded an inventory write-down expense of £11 million (2021: £16 million, 2020: £28 million).
+The write-down is included in “Material and other cost of sales”.